Washington, DC: world metropolis with great historical heritage

 Washington Union Station.
 A major train station, transportation hub in general and famous landmark and meeting point in Washington, D.C.
 Opened in early 20th century, this is second busiest train station in the country.
 The Pentagon.
 Massive, iconic seat of U.S. Defense Department, across the river Potomac, in Arlington County.
 Pentagon shaped headquarters is offering guided tours.
 World War II Memorial.
 Tribute to Americans’ Second World War efforts and sacrifices.
 Honoring 16 million Americans who served during World War II.

-From other attractions we recommend: National Museum of American History, International Spy Museum, Dupont Circle, Martin Luther King, Jr. Memorial, Ford’s Theatre and John F. Kennedy Center for the Performing Arts.
+From other attractions in Washington DC area we recommend: National Museum of American History, International Spy Museum, Dupont Circle, Martin Luther King, Jr. Memorial, Ford’s Theatre and John F. Kennedy Center for the Performing Arts.

 Festivals and events in Washington, DC